 You wouldn’t necessarily know it right away, but all of the furniture and home goods available at Cisco are made with natural materials and friendly to the environment.
 Cisco’s offerings include every manner of home goods, as well as specialty products, like John Derian’s debut furniture collection, which falls under Cisco’s eco-rigorous stipulations.

-Coyuchi’s range of deluxe textiles, bedding, mattresses, and more are all produced from 100-percent organic cotton.
-It’s more rare than you’d think: Less than 1 percent of the world’s cotton is organically grown, so Coyuchi is a good pick if you’re passionate about products made with natural fibers free of dyes and bleaches.
-The best part is that the textiles don’t skimp on style and luxury.
+Coyuchi’s range of deluxe textiles, bedding, mattresses, and more is entirely produced from 100 percent organic cotton.
+It’s rarer than you’d think: Less than 1 percent of the world’s cotton is organically grown, so Coyuchi is a good pick if you’re passionate about products made with natural fibers free of dyes and bleaches.
+The best part is that the textiles don’t skimp on style or luxury.
 They’re some of the softest fabrics you can get your hands on.

-If you’re looking for a gorgeous wooden furniture piece for your home, Environment Furniture ought to be your go-to: The company makes a gorgeous assortment of unique furniture (bed frames, tables, benches, and lots more) from reclaimed, recycled, and sustainably harvested woods.
+If you’re looking for a gorgeous wooden furniture piece for your home, Environment furniture ought to be your go-to.
+Many companies such as Room and Board and Dillweed Custom Wood make a gorgeous assortment of unique furniture (bed frames, tables, benches, and lots more) from reclaimed, recycled, and sustainably harvested woods.

-Known for their beautiful, intricate patterns and unique colorways, Eskayel operates on a print-to-order model, which is a significantly more eco-friendly alternative to traditional wallpaper and fabric manufacturing.
-Eskayel also uses chemical-free paper and water-based inks in producing their homewares, which include pillows, rugs, furniture, and more.
+Known for its beautiful, intricate patterns and unique colorways, Eskayel operates on a print-to-order model, which is a significantly more eco-conscious alternative to traditional wallpaper and fabric manufacturing.
+Eskayel also uses chemical-free paper and water-based inks in producing its homewares, which include pillows, rugs, furniture, and more.

 Candlemaker Kristi Head of Lite+Cycle is all about bringing the highest-quality scent experience to the home.
 Each freestanding pillar candle is crafted through a delicate process featuring high-grade essential oils extracted through the cleanest methods available, and use non-GMO vegetable wax and a cotton wick.
-The candles, their scents of lavender, bergamot, sage, and more, are sumptuously enveloping, and are meant to burn purely, leaving no waste behind.
+The candles—with their scents of lavender, bergamot, sage, and more—are sumptuously enveloping and meant to burn pure, leaving no waste behind.

-Working with artisans in more than 20 countries as well as within the United States, VivaTerra’s handmade and fair-trade goods are largely recycled, made from reclaimed materials, and 100-percent chemical free.
+Working with artisans in more than 20 countries as well as within the United States, VivaTerra facilitates handmade and fair-trade goods that are largely recycled, made from reclaimed materials, and 100 percent chemical-free.
 Offerings include furniture, home accessories, garden, dining items, and more.